We are a varied group of people, all of whom delight in singing together. You can read some more information below about many of the Singers below.

 Bio and image to follow

-Hobbies and Interests: Cycling, swimming, entertaining, helping others learn, juggling, family and watching (nowadays) good rugby union especially when its being played by the welsh team
+Outside the choir he enjoys cycling, swimming, entertaining, helping others learn, juggling, growing things, family and watching (nowadays) good rugby union especially when its being played by the Welsh team.

 Hobbies and Interests: W.I., Church, reading, knitting, gardening and socialising.